This post is sponsored by The Home Depot Canada. As always, I would never promote a company I don’t love. Read my full disclosure here.

 It’s another week of our Modern Holiday Home series!
 If you’ve missed the first few… this month, I’ve joined forces with four other rad Canadian bloggers who love black, white, greenery and shine as much as I do for our Modern Holiday Home series.
 We’re going to be bringing some fun holiday projects and decor EVERY SINGLE WEEK for five weeks.
 It’s been so fun to take on a challenge that’s focused on modern holiday decor AND a supply.
 This week we took on holiday decor in partnership with The Home Depot Canada and I couldn’t help but spiff up this space since we have never ever decorated out here- hello Christmas entry!
 You can find all of our decor posts linked at the bottom of this post- and I KNOW you will love them because I totally do… every single one of these could go in my home!

 If you follow along with Lemon Thistle, you’ll know I’m in The Home Depot Canada all the time.
 Between the renovations we’ve been picking away at for the past four years and the DIY projects I love to take on with this blog- I’m sure the staff know who I am by now.
 With life being so busy with all that and all those kids we have, I honestly don’t get out much just to shop so I always like to detour to the decor section of our Home Depot when I go to pick things up.
-So this challenge was super fun for me because I had an excuse to buy all the decor I wanted for this space.
+So this challenge was super fun for me because I had an excuse to buy all the Christmas porch decor I wanted for this space.
 Not just paint brushes and screws and things.
 Not that those aren’t exciting too ;)

+On to the modern Christmas porch decor!
 So keep in mind we’ve never decorated the outside of a house before- so this girl has only ever bought Christmas lights to go on her Christmas tree.
 I actually had to bring my husband back to the store so he could read the boxes of lights and tell me how many and what kind we needed… and clips and all that jazz.
 I didn’t realize there were SO MANY KINDS!
 My only goal was to get warm white lights but that still left plenty of options!
 We ended up going with these Warm White LED Lights.
 I really love that they have little clips on them so I could clip them directly into the garland and not have to put up two sets of hooks or wrap them around the garland.

 I love that they come in matching sets with wreaths- it made decorating SO easy, you guys!
 I kind of feel like it’s cheating because it all coordinates without much effort.
 We snapped up this flocked pine wreath for the door (doesn’t it work so well with the navy door colour?) and Shane had to stop me from buying another one for inside our house.